apaciuk/rails-7-saas-jumpstart-octo/README.md

 $ npm install -g sass-migrator
 $ sass-migrator division **/*.scss

+4. $ rails hotwire:install

-4. $ bin/rails db:migrate:reset
+5. $ bin/rails db:migrate:reset

-5. Is set up to send basic user signup mail with Gmail, alter smtp or other mail credentials (.env, application_mailer, devise.rb & development.rb), then test signup confirmation emails by signing up & confirming user email
+6. Is set up to send basic user signup mail with Gmail, alter smtp or other mail credentials (.env, application_mailer, devise.rb & development.rb), then test signup confirmation emails by signing up & confirming user email
 As above be sure to copy .env.example > .env and enter details, or adapt to suit yours.

-6. $ rails dev:cache (check/toggle, must be cached, if not run again)
+7. $ rails dev:cache (check/toggle, must be cached, if not run again)

 ## Optional

-7. $ rails stimulus_reflex:install (extra config needed see link above)
+8. $ rails stimulus_reflex:install (extra config needed see link above)

 # Optional

-8. $ rails generate favicon  (put your favicon.png in assets/images, along with favicon.json in config folder)
+9. $ rails generate favicon  (put your favicon.png in assets/images, along with favicon.json in config folder)
     (see https://realfavicongenerator.net/)  for more info.

-9. $ rails g rspec:install  (for testing)
+10. $ rails g rspec:install  (for testing)

-10. Run Importmap
+11. Run Importmap

 # Importmap Examples